 The Engine downloads container images from Docker V2 compatible registries and performs a detailed inspection using a set of extensible analysis modules and generates a detailed manifest of the image, a virtual ‘bill of materials’ that includes official operating system packages, unofficial packages, configuration files, language modules and artifacts such as NPM, PiP, GEM, and Java archives.
 For an example of the level of data collected check out a sample image on Anchore’s Cloud service here: library/centos:latest

 In addition to providing information about an image, the Anchore Engine will perform an evaluation of the image based on policies defined by the user.
-A policy is made up from a set of rules that are used to perform an evaluation a container image.
-These rules can include checks on security vulnerabilities, package whitelists, blacklists, configuration file contents, presence of credentials in image, manifest changes, exposed ports or other user defined checks.
-These policies can applied globally or customized for specific images or categories of applications.
+A policy is made up of a set of rules that are used to perform an evaluation of a container image.
+These rules can include checks on security vulnerabilities, package whitelists, blacklists, configuration file contents, presence of credentials in an image, manifest changes, exposed ports or other user-defined checks.
+These policies can be applied globally or customized for specific images or categories of applications.